esl/escalus/docs/standalone.md

 # Escalus as a standalone application

-It't possible to use Escalus as a standalone application, i.e. outside a Common Test test suite (and without any reliance on the `common_test` application and its modules).
+It's possible to use Escalus as a standalone application, i.e. outside a Common Test test suite (and without any reliance on the `common_test` application and its modules).
 To do so some prerequisites must be met.